doanvalerie/pokemini-website/docs/challenges.md

 ## Unable to connect to common HTTPS endpoints

-Our initial idea was to have the Launchpad make HTTPS requests to an AWS Lambda endpoint.
+Our initial idea was to have the LaunchPad make HTTPS requests to an AWS Lambda endpoint.
 AWS Lambda is a "serverless" compute service.
 That is, it runs a defined function when an HTTP endpoint is called, and thus allows us to write API handlers without having to manually configure and maintain any extra server infrastructure.
 However, we encountered major difficulties when attempting to establish a TLS connection to the Lambda endpoint.
-At first, we attempted establishing a TLS connection to the lambda endpoint using the same TLS root, client, and private certificates that we had configured from Lab 4.
+At first, we attempted establishing a TLS connection to the Lambda endpoint using the same TLS root, client, and private certificates that we had configured from Lab 4.
 However, we received error code `-6` from the function `sl_Connect()`, indicating that a connection could not be established on the configured TLS socket.
-We then attempted manually downloading and flashing the AWS CA Root Certificate onto the Launchpad.
+We then attempted manually downloading and flashing the AWS CA Root Certificate onto the LaunchPad.
 We verified that the certificate was in DER format and also attempted consolidating it with intermediary certificates used on our particular Lambda endpoint into other DER files.
 However, none of these certificate chains permitted a successful TLS connection.
-After reading through AWS Lambda TLS documentation on supported TLS ciphers, we hypothesized that perhaps the default directly-exposed Lambda certificate required the use of recent ciphers that the Launchpad did not support.
+After reading through AWS Lambda TLS documentation on supported TLS ciphers, we hypothesized that perhaps the default directly-exposed Lambda certificate required the use of recent ciphers that the LaunchPad did not support.
 Thus, we also tried configuring an API Gateway, which is an AWS service for a REST API front-end that allows for more fine-grained configuration of API endpoints.
 In particular, API Gateway supports lower security levels and older ciphers to be explicitly configured on select endpoint